Latest News

 Goals for Speeches

-- Speeches should be limited to 10 – 15 minutes.
+4. Speeches should be limited to 10 – 15 minutes long.

-The Foundation hosted a virtual information session to answer questions from Alumni who are interested in speaking at the Fall Banquets or at the Fall Virtual Alumni Gathering.
-We were joined by former speakers who shared about their positive experiences, strategies for brainstorming speech topics, and how to overcome feelings of self-doubt.
+The Foundation hosted a virtual information session to answer questions from Alumni interested in speaking at the Fall Banquets or the Fall Virtual Alumni Gathering.
+Former speakers shared about their positive experiences, strategies for brainstorming speech topics, and how to overcome feelings of self-doubt.

-- Locate your Terry ID# in our Banquet Speaker Invitation Email or request your Terry ID# from Foundation staff.
+• Locate your Terry ID# in our Banquet Speaker Invitation Email or look up your Terry ID# here.

 On-Campus Event Schedule